ethereum/EIPs/EIPS/eip-5XXX.md

 ```

 #### mature
+_Alberto: We surely don't need this method in the standard.
+It is up to each PT creator to decide how they mature it._

 Callable once `block.timestamp >= maturity`, stores the current `exchangeRate` as the `maturityRate` and "matures" the Principal Tokens.